 - The nominee's resume or curriculum vitae, including prior or current membership on other National Institute for Occupational Safety and Health (NIOSH), CDC, or HHS advisory committees or other relevant organizations, associations, and committees;

-- The category of membership (occupational, pulmonary or environmental medicine physician, environmental health specialist, representative of responder or survivor beneficiaries) that the candidate is qualified to represent;
+- The category of membership (environmental medicine or environmental health specialist, occupational physician, pulmonary Start Printed Page 73405physician, representative of WTC responders, or certified-eligible WTC survivor representative) that the candidate is qualified to represent;

 - A summary of the background, experience, and qualifications that demonstrates the nominee's suitability for the nominated membership category;

 - Articles or other documents the nominee has authored that indicate the nominee's knowledge and experience in relevant subject categories; and

 - A statement that the nominee is aware of the nomination, is willing to regularly attend and participate in STAC meetings, and has no known conflicts of interest that would preclude membership on the Committee.

 STAC members will be selected upon the basis of their relevant experience and competence in their respective categorical fields.
 The information received through this nomination process, in addition to other relevant sources of information, will assist the WTC Program Administrator in appointing members to serve on the STAC.
 In selecting members, the WTC Program Administrator will consider individuals nominated in response to this Federal Register notice, as well as other qualified individuals.